wescale/kubernetes-formation/Day-2_K8s_core_obejcts/6-ingress/README.md

-YPO => Redis + sa Gui ?
-Il y a du 0.9 et du 1.17... a voir si c'est suffisament différent
-# Ingress rules
+# Exercise 2.6 - Ingress rules

 Click the button below to start the exercise.